-The Master of Physician Assistant Practice (MPAP), offered by the USC Primary Care Physician Assistant Program, trains students in a range of medical, social and behavioral sciences required for competent clinical practice.
+The Master of Physician Assistant Practice (MPAP), offered by the Primary Care Physician Assistant Program at USC, trains students in a range of medical, social and behavioral sciences required for competent clinical practice.
 Physician assistants are educated in basic medical sciences and clinical disciplines, including human anatomy, physiology, pharmacology and clinical laboratory medicine.
 Further, PA students are taught to hone the cognitive skills required for medical decision-making.

 The 33-month graduate curriculum includes integrated course work in the basic sciences, medicine, clinical skills, public health and epidemiology, health care administration, and psychosocial and behavioral sciences.
 Students enter the Program having completed a Bachelor’s degree as well as a set of Program prerequisites.
 Our unique location within the Keck School of Medicine of USC provides students with a vast array of educational and clinical resources that contribute to the excellence in training.
 The physician assistant (PA) is a health care professional qualified by academic and clinical education and by formal certification to practice medicine with the supervision of a doctor of medicine or osteopathy.
 Physician assistants perform diagnostic, therapeutic, preventive and health maintenance services in any setting in which physicians provide care.
 Physician assistants are accountable for their own actions as well as being accountable to their supervising physician.

-The USC Primary Care Physician Assistant Program is dedicated to the advancement of physician assistant education and emphasizes service to the medically underserved.
-The Program is committed to preparing students from a wide variety of backgrounds to practice medicine with the supervision of a physician.
+The Primary Care Physician Assistant Program at USC is dedicated to the advancement of physician assistant education and emphasizes service to the medically underserved.
+The Program is committed to preparing students from diverse backgrounds to practice medicine with physician supervision.
 Emphasis is placed upon understanding and appreciating diversity.
-The Program aims to prepare its graduates to practice and promote primary health care of the highest quality as part of a multidisciplinary team.
+The Program aims to prepare its graduates to practice and promote primary health care of the highest quality as part of an interprofessional team.

 GOALS OF THE PROGRAM